melvincarvalho/userguide/views/sharing/userguide.md

 3. The Sharing settings for the selected resource are displayed:

 <img src="Sharing_View.png" alt="Sharing" width="1024" style="border: 1; border-style:solid; border-color: rgb(200,200,200)">

+For each of the Sharing groups - Owners, Editors, Posters, Submitters, Viewers, the Sharing view displays the group members and the assigned permissions.

 _Tip: Clicking the <img src="https://solid.github.io/solid-ui/src/originalIcons/go-to-this.png" alt="Sharing" width="16"> Goto This icon next to the user's Profile image/name will display the user's profile._